shea08/shea08.github.io/houdini.md

 - Pain can change depending on the anatomical position of the appendix.
 It can be as low as the pelvis and as high as the superior right lower quadrant.
 2. Anorexia (lacking desire to eat)
 3. Nausea and vomiting

 ## Other Symptoms

 Each symptom increases in severity as the inflammation worsens.
 For example, a low-grade fever is seen early on, but as time goes by the fever gradually rises.

--- Increased WBC count
+- Increased WBC count
--- fever
--- emesis
---- dehydration
---- electrolyte abnormalities
+- Fever
+- Emesis (dehydration, electrolyte abnormalities)
--- septic or hemodynamically unstable
+- Septic or hemodynamically unstable

 ## Is the appendix perforated or not?